ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 patterns defined and supported by GNAP for fulfilling these requirements, including information sent by the client instance, information gathered through the interaction process, and information supplied by external parties.
-An individual AS can define its own policies and processes for deciding when and how to gather the necessary authorizations and consent.
+An individual AS can define its own policies and processes for deciding when and how to gather the necessary authorizations and consent, and how those are applied to the grant request.

+To facilitate the AS fulfilling this request, the client instance sends information about the actions the client software can take, including:

+- starting interaction with the end user, in the `interact` request parameter
+- receiving notification that interaction with the RO has concluded, in the `interact` request parameter
+- any additional capabilities defined by extensions of this protocol

-The client instance can supply information directly to the AS in its request.
-From this information, the AS can determine if the requested delegation can be granted immediately.
+The client instance can also supply information directly to the AS in its request.
 The client instance can send several kinds of things, including:

-- the identity of the client instance, known from the presented keys or associated identifiers
+- the identity of the client instance, known from the keys or identifiers in the `client` request parameter
-- the identity of the end user presented in the `user` request parameter
+- the identity of the end user, in the `user` request parameter
-- any additional information presented by the client instance in the request, including any extensions
+- any additional information presented by the client instance in the request defined by extensions of this protocol

-The AS will verify this presented information in the context of the client instance's request and can only trust the information as much as it trusts the presentation and context of the information.
+The AS will process this presented information in the context of the client instance's request and can only trust the information as much as it trusts the presentation and context of that request.
 If the AS determines that the information presented in the initial request is sufficient for granting the requested access, the AS MAY move the grant request to the _approved_ state and return results [immediately in its response](#response) with access tokens and subject information.